ControlledChaos/controlled-chaos-plugin/README.md

 Howdy, folks.
 My name is Greg Sweet.
 I am sole proprietor, chief cook and bottle washer at [Controlled Chaos Design](http://ccdzine.com/).

-I built this plugin as a starter for client sites, including features that I use often, the code for which I repeatedly copyied from my [gist library](https://gist.github.com/ControlledChaos).
+I built this plugin as a starter for client sites, including features that I use often, the code for which I repeatedly copied from my [gist library](https://gist.github.com/ControlledChaos).
 It is not intended to be a plug-and-play type of thing, although it can be used as such.
 This is more of a developer's tool.
 I have commented thouroughly on the code and documentec the files to the best of my ability.
 I have learned by looking at the code of others so I have kept this in mind when writing the code for this plugin.

 ### Approach